Meganathanrbm/Propsoch/README.md

 ### 1.2 UX/UI Issues & Fixes

 #### 1. Hero search experience (interaction friction)
-**Issue:** The original Hero required extra interaction before a user could start searching for a property — the most important action on the page had unnecessary friction.
+**Issue:** The original Hero required extra interaction before a user could start searching for a property, the most important action on the page had unnecessary friction.

 **Fix:** Brought the primary search filters (Location, Property Type, Budget) directly into the Hero, and added credibility indicators near the fold to build trust immediately.

 #### 2. CTA inconsistency & contrast
-**Issue:** CTA styling was inconsistent — the final banner CTA used a white button while the rest of the page used the brand orange, weakening visual hierarchy.
+**Issue:** CTA styling was inconsistent - the final banner CTA used a white button while the rest of the page used the brand orange, weakening visual hierarchy.
 Some CTA color pairs also had weak contrast.

 **Fix:** Standardized primary CTA styling site-wide, matched the banner CTA to the primary system, and reviewed all CTA color pairs against **WCAG 2.2 AA** contrast requirements.
 Added pointer-cursor feedback on interactive elements.